CS7646 Spring 2020

 Course Calendar At-A-Glance

-Below is the calendar for the Spring 2019 OMS CS7646 class.
+Below is the calendar for the Spring 2020 CS7646 class.
 Note that assignment due dates are all Sundays at 11:59PM Anywhere on Earth time.
 All assignments are finalized 3 weeks prior to the listed due date.

 Readings come from the three course textbooks listed on the course home page.
-Anything with an asterisk is optional; everything else is required.
+Online lessons, readings, and videos are required unless marked with an asterisk; asterisk-marked items are optional.

 |Python for Finance Ch.
 4*